pedaret973/player-gpt/README.md

-note:
+notes:

-the bot is not stable for some game because it might not be able to move the camera
+the bot is not stable for some game because it might not be able to move the camera.

-I WILL NOT BE REPONSABLE FOR ANYTHING WITH THE BOT
+I WILL NOT BE RESPONSIBLE FOR ANYTHING WITH THE BOT.